MysteryPancake/Houdini-OpenCL/README.md

 **UPDATE: [SideFX added BVH functions to OpenCL!](https://www.sidefx.com/docs/houdini22.0/vex/ocl.html#feature-flags) The examples below have been updated with the BVH equivalent!**

+Sadly the BVH versions run slower on my machine.
+Hopefully this will be fixed later.

 <img src="./images/cops/rasterize_points.png" width="800">

 | [Download the HIP file!](./hips/cops/rasterize_points.hiplc) |